eshaz/vhs-decode/README.md

 .flac/.cvbs/.vhs/.svhs/.betacam/.betamax/.video8/.hi8 (FLAC-compressed captures, can be either 8-bit or 16-bit).

+> [!CAUTION]
-If using custum extentions include, tv system, bit depth, and samplerate inside the file name so its clear for archival and presentation.
+> If using custom extensions include, `tv system`, `bit depth`, and `sample rate xxMSPS` inside the file name so it's clear what basic settings you will need to use to decode it, and it helps a lot when sharing or archiving something to know what it actually is.

 ## Output file formats:

-Unlike CVBS-Decode & LD-Decode, VHS-Decode does not output its timebase-corrected frames as a single Composite `.tbc` file for colour-under formats, but does for composite modualted ones such as SMPTE-C.
+Unlike CVBS-Decode & LD-Decode, VHS-Decode does not output its timebase-corrected frames as a single Composite `.tbc` file for colour-under formats, but does for composite modulated ones such as SMPTE-C.

 Both the luminance and chrominance channels are separate data files, essentially digital "S-Video", additionally useful for troubleshooting.
 Descriptor/log files are generated so you end up with 4 files with the following naming: